KaitoKurokochi/EEG_analysis_exp1/README.md

 # Dependency
 - You have to have `define_path.m` in `code` directory.
 In this code, `prj_path` should be defined.

+# task result
+recorded in `cfg.trl` or `data.trialinfo`
+Accuracy can be calculated by `calc_accuracy.m`

+signals are
+- -1: missing data
+- 0: incorrect
+- 1: ff correct
+- 2: fc correct
+- 3: cf correct
+- 4: cc correct

 # flow of pre-processing
 ## clipping
 link: https://www.fieldtriptoolbox.org/tutorial/sensor/preprocessing_erp/